 Evening College supports the mission of LaGrange College through the provision of baccalaureate programs that meet the academic needs of adult learners in Troup and surrounding counties.
 Evening College offers an outstanding academic program in a supportive, encouraging environment.
 The liberal arts and science based program is designed to nurture a love of life-long learning and to prepare students for the future through a curriculum that facilitates mastery in a discipline and development of reasoning, decision-making and problem-solving abilities, skills vital for career success.
-Recognizing that adult learners may be managing personal, professional, and collegiate careers, Evening College is structured to allow qualified students to earn an undergraduate degree at night and online, through full-time or part-time study, without sacrificing their professional and personal responsibilities.
+Recognizing that adult learners may be managing personal, professional, and collegiate careers, Evening College is structured to allow qualified students to earn an undergraduate degree at night and online, through fulltime or part-time study, without sacrificing their professional and personal responsibilities.

 Evening College offers the Bachelor of Arts degree in Business Administration, and the Bachelor of Arts degree in Human Development and Family Studies.
-Minors in Psychology, Sociology and Human Resource Management are also offered.
+Minors in Psychology and Sociology are also offered.
 Evening College operates these programs on the semester system.
 The academic year consists of fall and spring semesters and a one-month Interim term during January.
+For those Evening College students who are full time students in the fall term, the subsequent January term courses, or "interim courses", will be offered at no additional cost.

 In addition, courses are offered through online and on-campus sessions during the summer.
 Accepted students may begin classes in any term during the year.